 Five die in gas explosion in Slovakia: Police

-At least five people died in a gas explosion that rocked a high-rise apartment building in eastern Slovakia on Friday, police, and firefighters said.
-"The blast followed by fire affected four or five floors" of the 12-story building, firefighters told local media, adding that the building was in danger of collapsing.
+Bratislava, Dec 6 (AFP) At least five people died in a gas explosion that rocked a high-rise apartment building in eastern Slovakia on Friday, police and firefighters said.
+"The blast followed by a fire affected four or five floors" of the 12-storey building, firefighters told local media, adding that the building was in danger of collapsing.

-The blast in the eastern Slovak town of Presov, 410 kilometers (254 miles) from the capital Bratislava, took place around mid-day Friday.
-Firefighters were evacuating an unknown number of people from the building, local police said in a post on their official Facebook page.
+The blast in the eastern Slovak town of Presov, 410 kilometres (254 miles) from the capital Bratislava, took place around mid-day Friday.
+Firefighters were evacuating a unknown number of people from the building, local police said in a post on their official Facebook page.
+(AFP) SCY

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)